awsdocs/amazon-personalize-developer-guide/doc_source/data-prep-upload-s3.md

 1. Attach a policy to the Amazon Personalize service role \(see [Creating an IAM Role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\) that allows access to your Amazon S3 bucket\.
 For more information, see [Attaching an Amazon S3 Policy to the Amazon Personalize Service Role](#attaching-s3-policy-to-role)\.

 1. Attach a bucket policy to the Amazon S3 bucket containing your data files so Amazon Personalize can access them\.
 For more information, see [Attaching an Amazon Personalize Access Policy to Your S3 Bucket](#attach-bucket-policy)\.

+1. If you are using AWS KMS for encryption, give your Amazon Personalize service role permission to use your key\.
+For more information see [Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.

 **Note**
 Because Amazon Personalize doesn’t communicate with AWS VPCs, Amazon Personalize can't interact with Amazon S3 buckets that allow only VPC access\.